danielparks/danielparks-zsh-theme/README.md

 See [EXAMPLE.md][] for a uncolored text version of the screenshot.

-## Configuration

-You can set `danielparks_theme=compact` to get a compact version of the theme.
-This is useful for situations where you want to copy and paste your shell.
-It may be set and unset during the shell session.
-Set `danielparks_theme=full` or just `unset` the variable to restore the full theme.

-You can set `danielparks_theme=minimal` to get an even more minimal version of the theme that just shows `✔` or `✘` as the prompt depending on whether the last command succeeded or failed.

-You can set `IGNORE_GIT_STATUS_VARS=1` to disable the check for [git-status-vars][] on start up.
-Note that this will still use `git-status-vars` if it is present in `$PATH`.

 ## What does it show?

   - Success (`✔`) or exit code (`=1`) of last command